upfrontjs/framework/docs/calliope/attributes.md

 #### `'datetime'`

 Cast the values to the [given date time](../helpers/global-config.md#datetime) by calling the method or its constructor.
-If no date time defined in the config by default it will construct  a new [Date](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Date) object with the value.
+Default: If no date time defined in the config by default it will construct a new [Date](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Date) object with the value.
+This when receives a `null` value it will return `null` instead of a `Date` set to unix epoch.

 #### custom object